corallab-base/Integrated-Visit-Frequency-Maps/README.md

 ## Training in the Simulation Environment

 The [`config`](config) directory contains template config files for all experiments in the paper.
 To start a training run, you can give one of the template config files to the `train.py` script.
-For example, the following will train an IVFM policy with one agent on a regular sized arena:
+For example, the following will train an I-VFM policy with one agent on a regular sized arena:

 ```
 python train.py config/opt-sam-opt.yml